Little Red Riding Hood: Norse myth

 The poem "Þrymskviða" from the Poetic Edda mirrors some elements of Red Riding Hood.
 Loki's explanations for the strange behavior of "Freyja" (actually Thor disguised as Freyja) mirror the wolf's explanations for his strange appearance.
 The red hood has often been given great importance in many interpretations, with a significance from the dawn to blood.

 Erotic, romantic, or rape connotations

 A sexual analysis of the tale may also include negative connotations in terms of rape or abduction.
-In Against Our Will, Susan Brownmiller describes the fairy tale as a description of rape.
-Many revisionist retellings focus on empowerment and depict Little Red Riding Hood or the grandmother successfully defending herself against the wolf.
+In Against Our Will, Susan Brownmiller describes the fairy tale as allegory of rape.
+Many revisionist versions focus on empowerment and depict Little Red Riding Hood or the grandmother successfully defending herself against the wolf.

 Such tellings bear some similarity to the "animal bridegroom" tales, such as Beauty and the Beast or The Frog Prince, but where the heroines of those tales revert the hero to a prince, these tellings of Little Red Riding Hood reveal to the heroine that she has a wild nature like the hero's.
-These interpretations refuse to characterize Little Red Riding Hood as a victim; these are tales of female empowerment.
+These interpretations reframe the story as one of female empowerment and do not characterize Little Red Riding Hood as a victim.

-The gender role varies according to the professional level and gender of the artist that illustrates these characters.
-In general, professional artists do not imply sexual intent between the characters, and produce family-friendly illustrations.